badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

-Welcome to this online course on Feature Engineering and Variable Transformation!
+Welcome to this article on Feature Engineering and Variable Transformation!

 In the realm of machine learning, the journey from raw data to a well-performing model involves a crucial phase known as feature engineering.
 This process is not just a preliminary step before training; it is an artful and strategic manipulation of data.
 The goal?
 To shape, select, and transform raw data into meaningful features that will empower supervised learning.